-- (a) Deduction Amount.
-In calculating North Carolina taxable income, a taxpayer may deduct from adjusted gross income either the standard deduction amount provided in subdivision (1) of this subsection or the itemized deduction amount provided in subdivision (2) of this subsection that the taxpayer claimed under the Code. -In the case of a married couple filing separate returns, a taxpayer may not deduct the standard deduction amount if the taxpayer or the taxpayer's spouse claims the itemized deductions amount: - Standard deduction amount.
-The standard deduction amount is zero for a person who is not eligible for a standard deduction under Section 63 of the Code.
-For all other taxpayers, the standard deduction An-amount is equal to the amount listed in the table below based on the taxpayer's filing status:
+(a) Deduction Amount. - In calculating North Carolina taxable income, a taxpayer may deduct from adjusted gross income either the standard deduction amount provided in subdivision (1) of this subsection or the itemized deduction amount provided in subdivision (2) of this subsection that the taxpayer claimed under the Code.
+In the case of a married couple filing separate returns, a taxpayer may not deduct the standard deduction amount if the taxpayer or the taxpayer's spouse claims the itemized deductions amount: The deduction amounts are as follows:

+(1) Standard deduction amount. - An-The standard deduction amount is zero for a person who is not eligible for a standard deduction under section 63 of the Code.
+For all other taxpayers, the standard deduction amount is equal to the amount listed in the table below based on the taxpayer's filing status: